What Is Phishing?

 Learn more about what phishing is in this article.

 Phishing is the practice of impersonating trusted companies to steal sensitive information from users.
-Phishing usually comes in the form of email, where the phisher makes the message look like it has come from a legitimate company and wants the user to click on a link to a phishing site to trick them into giving their personal information away, such as card numbers, usernames, and passwords.
-These details can then be sold or used to spend their money and buy items in the victim’s name.
-Phishing can come in the form of other methods of private communication, such as text messages.
+Phishing usually comes in the form of email, in which the phisher disguises the email as coming from a legitimate company.
+The user is then convinced to click on a link to a fake site, which tricks them into giving away their personal details, such as card numbers, usernames, and passwords.
+These details can then be sold to third parties or used to spend their money and buy items in the victim’s name.
+Phishing can also come in the form of other methods of private communication, such as text messages.
 This is known as smishing.

 Phishers can use public sources of information to collect information about the victim's interests, name, activities, personal and work history, and contact information, such as email addresses and phone numbers to send an email that is designed to look like it has come from a legitimate company.